 The National Examining Board of Dental Nurses (NEBDN) require each witness to read and fully understand the witness toolkit.
 It is accepted that witnesses are all registered dental professionals, by reading this document witnesses accept they understand their role in that students training and take responsibility when they witness them in practice.

 We do not recommend a set amount of surgery time for any trainee.
 A trainee dental nurse must spend some time working in a clinical setting, not just observing another dental nurse but building up real experiences.
 The allocated surgery time depends on the hours that person works and their ability and speed to learn new things.

-We assume that the practice will liaise with their trainee and organise the correct amount of surgery time needed based on that person, it is not possible to complete the eROE if the trainee is only working on reception or in an office.
+The practice should organise the correct amount of surgery time needed based on that person, it is not possible to complete the ROE if the trainee is only working on reception or in an office.

 Your trainee can work in surgery before starting our course, in fact we encourage and advise that they do so.
 However you must comply with the GDC guidelines when employing a trainee dental nurse and enrol them onto our course first.

 The NEBDN are the awarding body of the qualification, they provide all elements of the final written and OSCE examinations.
 They have their own separate policies regarding refunds and they do not offer refunds once they have processed your member of staffs data.
 This paperwork can be processed up to two months before the start of the course, Please contact us at your earliest convenience if you need to withdraw a member of your team from starting training with us.